saran1522/codeant-demo/README.md

 - Context API for global state management.
 - Vite as the build tool.

+#### Functionalities

+- Login: Click on any login method to get logged in.
+- Routes: Click on any link from the navigation bar to go to that page.
+- Mode: Click on the mode button to toggle between light and dark mode.
+- Responsiveness: The application is responsive to all screen sizes.

 #### Steps to set up the project in your local environment

 1. Clone this repository